amirongit/notecode/algebra.md

 #### Algebraic expression
 - one or more terms separated by + or - symbols
 #### Simplification of algebraic expressions
-- Distributive property
+- distributive property
-    - makes it possible to distribute a factor (coefficient) to each term of it's expression
+    - multiplication of a factor by an algebraic expression & addition of it's terms are order-independent; both produce the same result
 #### Like terms
 - terms with the exact same variables that have the exact same exponents
 - when combining like terms, addition & subtraction operations are only applied on the coefficients